hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     network ip.
 If not given, one will be generated.

 * `network_tier` - (Optional) The [networking tier][network-tier] used for configuring
     this instance template.
-This field can take the following values: PREMIUM or STANDARD.
+This field can take the following values: PREMIUM, STANDARD or FIXED_STANDARD.
 If this field is not specified, it is assumed to be PREMIUM.

 <a name="nested_ipv6_access_config"></a>The `ipv6_access_config` block supports:

 * `network_tier` - (Optional) The service-level to be provided for IPv6 traffic when the subnet has an external subnet.
-Only PREMIUM tier is valid for IPv6.
+Only PREMIUM and STANDARD tier is valid for IPv6.

 <a name="nested_alias_ip_range"></a>The `alias_ip_range` block supports: